athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Abomination Vaults/Shanrigol Heap.md

     desc: "`pf2:1`  **Requirements** The shanrigol has a creature grabbed\n* * *\n\n**Effect** The shanrigol squeezes the life essence from its target, dealing 1d6+5 bludgeoning and 1d4 persistent bleed damage (DC 18 Fortitude check save).\n\nThe shanrigol regains temporary Hit Points equal to half the amount of bludgeoning damage a single target takes; these temporary Hit Points last for 1 minute."

   - name: "Shred Flesh"
     desc: "  A shanrigol rips flesh away from targets in great chunks.
-Creatures critically hit by the shanrigol's fleshy slap Strike take an additional 1d6 bleed and are [[Conditions/Enfeebled 1|Enfeebled 1]] for as long as they are bleeding."
+Creatures critically hit by the shanrigol's fleshy slap Strike take an additional 1d6 bleed and are [[Conditions/Enfeebled|Enfeebled 1]] for as long as they are bleeding."

   - name: "Undulating Step"
     desc: "`pf2:2`  The shanrigol separates its flesh from its bones to fit through small spaces.
 It Strides, ignoring difficult terrain and fitting through tight spaces as though it were a Tiny creature.
-It can't use any actions other than until it occupies an area large enough for its normal form."
+It can't use any actions other than Undulating Step until it occupies an area large enough for its normal form."

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "